camunda/camunda-docs-static/get-started/content/apache-maven.md

 https://camunda.jfrog.io/ui/native/camunda-bpm-ee

 {{< note title="Requires login" class="info" >}}
-   Please note that the link will not be accessible if the user didn't login beforehand.
+   Please note that the link will not be accessible if the user didn't login prior.
 {{< /note >}}

 ## Known issues
-After migrating away from Nexus, we've got several reports about the `camunda-bpm-ee` URL not working.
+After migrating away from Nexus, we've got several reports about the "`camunda-bpm-ee`" URL not working.
-Therefore, we've been communicating an alternative solution by using the virtual repository `private`.
+Therefore, we've been communicating an alternative solution by using the virtual repository "`private`".
-This repository is an aggregation of other repositories, which also include the `camunda-bpm-ee` artefacts.
+This repository is an aggregation of other repositories, which also include the "`camunda-bpm-ee`" artifacts among others.

-We're actively looking into the issue, and the `private` repository can be used as a permanent solution.
+The root cause of the issue is that local repositories, in Artifactory, don't request authentication in Maven due to which one has to preemptively send the authentication even though it might not be requested.
+The advantage of the virtual repository "`private`" is that it allows forcing the authentication.

+Please see the following [additional config]({{< relref "#additional-config-if-used-in-conjunction-with-the-camunda-bpm-ee-url" >}}) for the required adjustments to always send the authentication if continued to be used with the "`camunda-bpm-ee`" URL.

+The "`private`" repository is here to stay and contains all enterprise customer artifacts.

 # Other Camunda Modules: